codingblocks/qit.cloud/jesttesting.md

 `sw.test` has a copied simple service worker test.

-ADDED 14 January:
+ADDED 14 January, deleted 7 February:
 `logo.test` now exists, and has a snapshot test.
-If rerunning the tst suites for Jest, please add the `-u` flag to the test request, to clear any outdtated snapshots.
+If rerunning the test suites for Jest, please add the `-u` flag to the test request, to clear any outdatated snapshots.
+This test was removed, as it duplicates a Cypress test.

+ADDED 22 January 2019
+`basicmock.test` was added to insure that the mocking capabilities would function.